aarsilv/ezmongo/README.md

 ezmongo
 ==============

-Easy and light weight interface wrapping the [native node.js MongoDB driver](https://github.com/mongodb/node-mongodb-native).
+Easy and light weight interface wrapping the native node.js MongoDB driver, the [mongodb](https://github.com/mongodb/node-mongodb-native) module.

+Simple wrapper to use basic insert/find/modify/delete functions.
+Ability to access native collection and database objects for more advanced operations.

+By default uses [shortId](https://github.com/dylang/shortid) so that new objects have short strings as _ids instead of ObjectIDs.
+Also by default has protections in place to prevent accidentally clobbering an object on update.
+Optional ability to require the fields to retrieve for find() operations to be specified (good for performance!) and many other features as well!

 Provides the following functions: